Avoid a Culture Clash: 3 Ways to Find the Best Agency for Your Brand

 Employees look to a company’s senior leaders for cultural cues, so company culture starts at the top.

 The sweeping cultural shift Google underwent after replacing former CEO Larry Page with Sundar Pichai is a testament to the role of senior leadership in shaping company culture.

 When you visit, ask yourself, “Is the staff happy and focused?
 How are you greeted at the door?
-Is their workspace lively and chatty?”
+Is their workspace lively and chatty?
+Does everyone seem safe?”
 Culture is found in how a company operates — how it treats its people, its projects, and its processes.

 Treat the prospect’s office team by having lunch delivered, or stop by to drop off an afternoon pick-me-up.
 Spend some time talking about things other than business.
 If the companies are larger, consider a potluck in an event space.
 Resist the urge to speak with existing co-workers, and instead, intermingle with new faces.

 Cultural alignment is vital to agency partnerships, but the true vetting process doesn’t begin with an Internet search — it begins with people.
 Before joining a new partner, get to know how its leaders do business, support their staff, and treat their clients.

 At some point, the partner will be representing and even speaking for you.
 Vet a partnership to ensure it makes the right impression.

 Speaking of building relationships with partners: feel free to reach out to Inspira today to learn how we can help solve your business challenges with scalable, creative, live marketing solutions.

 Originally Posted on Business2Community.com.

 Subscribe for more